 Or, let's say your Hamilton depot has forklifts that use attachments, but your Gisborne depot doesn't.
 Set up Hamilton and Gisborne groups and hide the Attachments module from the Gisborne group.

 Using groups to restrict access to modules and to segment drivers for managers

 Let's take it one step further.
 We'll add some groups to help managers manage their team based on location.
-Assuming you've got three depots, let's set up Auckland, Wellington and Christchurch.
+Assuming you've got three depots, let's set up Auckland, Wellington and Christchurch, plus add Induction for new drivers and Delivery for your experienced drivers.
 Your groups should now look like this: